apache/nuttx/README.txt

   Here is it assumed that you have already downloaded and installed MSYS2 from https://www.msys2.org using the windows installer available at that location.
-It is also assumed that you have brought in the necessary tools using the 'pacman' package management tool Tools needed include:
+It is also assumed that you have brought in the necessary tools using the 'pacman' package management tool Tools needed including:

     pacman -S git
+    pacman -S make
+    pacman -S gcc

   And possibly others depending upon your usage.
+Then you will need to build and install kconfig-frontends per the instructions of the top-level README.txt file in the tools repository.
+This required the following additional tools:

+    pacman -S bison
+    pacman -S gperf
+    pacman -S ncurses-devel
+    pacman -S automake-wrapper
+    pacman -S autoconf
+    pacman -S pkg-config

+  Because of some versioning issues, I had to run 'aclocal' prior to running the kconfig-frontends configure script.
+See "Configuring NuttX" below for futher information.

 Ubuntu Bash under Windows 10
 ----------------------------